mame82/misc/luca_traceIds.md

    4.1 If a device is not checked-in to a location, the device polls the endpoint in a **3 second interval**, with a continuously growing set of `trace IDs`.
 Multiple, successive requests of the same device could be associated to each other, based on overlapping `trace IDs`, even if the IP-Address and additional classifiers are disregarded.
 The state of a `trace ID set` used by a participating device to poll against `/traces/bulk` even survives device a reboot.

    4.2 If a device is checked-in to a location, the device polls the endpoint in a **60 second interval**, with a **single** `trace ID`.
 This trace ID is the one, which was used to check-in to the location.
 The `locationID` which could be used to obtain detailed plaintext information on the location, is contained in the HTTP response (additional location information could be retrieved from other endpoints, as detailed in this document).
 Multiple, successive requests of the same device could be associated to each other,based on the single `trace ID`, even if the IP-Address and additional classifiers are disregarded. _Note: If a user is not checked in to a location, a request with a single `trace ID` could still occur, but the response would not contain a `locationId` - also the polling interval would be 3 seconds, not 60 seconds_

+It should also be noted, that the "security concept" does not clearly state that `trace IDs` are transmitted, whenever the luca app is running in foreground.
+If anything, it explains that the polling starts after check-in (QR code scan) and ends after UI confirmation of the check-in.

 ## Conclusion